 The 2020.3 release of NVIDIA Nsight Compute included in CUDA Toolkit 11.2 introduces several new features that simplify the process of CUDA kernel profiling and optimization.

-The Profile Series configuration is available in the UI’s Interactive Profiling activity.
+The Profile Series configuration is available in the Interactive Profiling activity.

-Additionally, there are several other new capabilities available in this release.
-These include Memory Allocation Tracking, support for derived metrics, and additional configurations and advice for the recently released Application Replay feature.
+There are several other new capabilities available in this release.
+These include memory allocation tracking, support for derived metrics, and additional configurations and advice for the recently released Application Replay feature.

 For more information, see the Nsight Compute release notes.